 And if they live an estimated nine years, they may make a dozen and a half of these trips.
 Alone.
 Hummers don’t fly in groups although they may join other flocks of migrating birds.

 I sat for a long time wondering how God doesn’t worry over these little fellas doing such seemingly impossible things.
 I have to confess if I were a mama hummingbird, I’d be fretting my head off over an offspring facing such a challenge.
 “Did you eat enough spiders?”
 I’d ask.
 “Let me feel your middle to see if it’s fat enough.”
 “See if you can find an oil rig to land on for awhile.
 You know you need your rest.”
 Better yet.
-“Forget flying the Gulf, just cruise the coast up to North America.
+“Forget flying the Gulf, just cruise the coast.
 Lots of places to stop off for a fly snack.”